devhausleipzig/camp5-frontend-app/README.md

 1. run `pnpm install` in the 'frontend' folder
 1. run `pnpm install` in the 'server' folder
 1. type `pnpm start` in one shell run the server
-1. type `pnpm dev` in another shell to start preview
+1. type `pnpm run dev` in another shell to start preview

 ## Troubleshooting